Senior Management Team

-Annabelle Patel Finance and Office Manager
+Annabelle Patel Operations and Finance Manager

 I have worked at the Bridge Foundation since 2004 and over the years have seen it flourish and grow into the highly effective organisation that it now is.
 I am proud to work for an organisation that delivers such high quality services and to work with such an exceptionally well qualified and experienced team.